by Glen Trew

 The Perfectone was replaced with the newly introduced Nagra III, and eventually the facility saw every Nagra model up through to the Nagra T-Audio and Nagra D, and Vilmars was there to supervise every step along the way, right up until the sad day that his dubber room was dismantled and converted into a videotape machine room.

 Finally, I asked Vilmars what we would recommend for people starting out in this business.
 The advice of someone who has succeeded at this profession longer than anyone else I know is worth heeding: “Build experience patiently.
 Each step I made was based on the step before.
 Also, know your equipment and understand how it works!
 If something breaks you can fix it or at least get by without feeling helpless, let’s say that way.”

 I interviewed Vilmars for this article in June of 2001, which is when the photograph was taken of us at the Trew Audio shop.
 I called him back to go over a few details on June 29 before I left for a month-long film production.

 When I returned I was told that Vilmars passed away on August 7, 2001.

-As I thought back to our last conversation, I had to smile when remembering his last words to me: “Have a good shoot”.
+As I thought back to our last conversation, I had to smile when remembering his final goodbye: “Have a good shoot”.

-Just a few days ago a young soundman came into my shop to pick up rental Nagra IV-STC.
+Just a few days ago a young soundman came into the Trew Audio store to pick up rental Nagra IV-STC.
 I had to grin as he looked around and asked, “What the heck is all this stuff?”
 For some reason his eyes were drawn to the old Nagra III displayed in a glass case.
 “Wow”, he said, “I bet there’s a story behind that.”

 – Glen Trew